Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 # Manually Test Flag
 Prove that the feature flag works:

 - Go to the app (`http://<VM-IP>`) and refresh the page.
-Nothing happens.
+You should still see the blue banner.
+This page is served from the `app` container.
 - Enable the feature flag and refresh the app.
-You'll see a green banner that says the page is served from GitHub.
+Notice the green banner, this page is served from GitHub.

-Once done, set the flag to `disabled` so that traffic is being served by the app.
+Once done, set the flag to `disabled` so that traffic is being served by the app (blue banner).

 ----